 If you find that getting your child to school on time is difficult, please contact the school in the first instance.
 We are here to help your child achieve.

 We may be able to facilitate support from the West Locality early help or inclusion team to help you.

 Leave of absence requests

 After the challenges of recent years, we expect every effort to be made to avoid further disruption to a pupil’s education.
 This means avoiding booking holidays and routine medical appointments during the school day.

 Head Teachers are only allowed to grant leave of absence from school in exceptional circumstances.
 The decision as to whether any request is considered as ‘exceptional circumstances’ rests solely with the Head Teacher.

 The fundamental principles for defining ‘exceptional’ are rare, significant, unavoidable and short.
 ‘Unavoidable’ should be taken to mean an event that could not reasonably be scheduled at another time.

 In considering whether or not to authorise a request for exceptional leave of absence in term time, the Head Teacher will look at each individual case and only grant authorisation if the circumstances are truly exceptional.

-Any request should be made prior to the leave of absence and should be submitted to the school using the Request for Leave of Absence form.
-Parents/Carers may be asked to provide additional information/evidence or meet with the school to discuss the circumstances.
+Any request should be made prior to the leave of absence and should be submitted in writing to the school office by email Parents/Carers may be asked to provide additional information/evidence or meet with the school to discuss the circumstances.